Fiscal Management

 The board expects all board members, employees, volunteers, consultants, vendors, contractors, students, and other parties maintaining any relationship with the school district to act with integrity, due diligence, and in accordance with all laws in their duties involving the school district’s resources.
 The board is entrusted with public dollars and no one connected with the school district should do anything to erode that trust.

 Internal control is the responsibility of all employees of the school district.
-The superintendent, chief financial officer, business manager and board secretary [or designee] shall be responsible for developing internal controls designed to prevent and detect fraud, financial impropriety, or fiscal irregularities within the school district subject to review and approval by the board.
-Administrators shall be alert for any indication of fraud, financial impropriety, or irregularity within the administrator’s area of responsibility.
+The superintendent, chief financial officer, business manager, and board secretary [or designee] are responsible for developing internal controls designed to prevent and detect fraud, financial impropriety, or fiscal irregularities within the school district subject to review and approval by the board.
+Administrators will be alert for any indication of fraud, financial impropriety, or irregularity within the administrator’s area of responsibility.

-Any employee who suspects fraud, impropriety, or irregularity shall report their suspicions immediately to their immediate supervisor, the superintendent, the business manager, or a Finance/Audit Committee member.
-The superintendent shall have primary responsibility for any necessary investigations and shall coordinate investigative efforts with the board’s legal counsel, auditing firm, and other internal or external departments and agencies, including law enforcement officials, as the superintendent may deem appropriate.
+Any employee who suspects fraud, impropriety, or irregularity will report their suspicions immediately to their immediate supervisor, the superintendent, the business manager, or a member of the Finance/Audit Committee.
+The superintendent will have primary responsibility for any necessary investigations and will coordinate investigative efforts with the board’s legal counsel, auditing firm, and other internal or external departments and agencies including law enforcement officials as the superintendent may deem appropriate.

 Employees bringing forth a legitimate concern about a potential impropriety will not be retaliated against and those who do retaliate against such an employee will be subject to disciplinary action up to and including discharge.

-In the event the concern or complaint about a potential financial impropriety involves the superintendent, the concern shall be brought to the attention of the board vice president who shall be empowered to contact the board’s legal counsel, insurance agent, auditing firm, and any other agency to investigate the concern or complaint.
-As the elected leader of the board, the board president shall manage the board and related actions including board meetings, analysis of information related to concerns and/or complaints, and all communication internally and externally to the district.
+In the event the concern or complaint about a potential financial impropriety involves the superintendent, the concern will be brought to the attention of the board president, or vice president, who will be empowered to contact the board’s legal counsel, insurance agent, auditing firm, and any other agency to investigate the concern or complaint.
+As the elected leader of the board, the board president will manage the board and related actions including board meetings, analysis of information related to concerns and/or complaints, and all communication internally and externally to the district.

 Adopted: 5/09